 What is Peppermint?

-It is an aromatic perennial plant with purple flowers and serrated edges on the green leaves.
-The essential oil contains the principal active ingredient in the plant: menthol, menthone, and menthyl acetate.
-Both Spearmint and Peppermint contain menthol, whilst peppermint has a higher percentage.
+It is an aromatic perennial plant, and the essential oil is the principal active ingredient in the plant: menthol, menthone, and menthyl acetate.
+Peppermint has a higher percentage than spearmint.
 The menthol content of peppermint oil depends on the habitat, climate and where the mint is grown.
 This also determines the quality of its essential oil.

 When was peppermint discovered?

 Peppermint was first documented in 1753 by Carl Linnaeus.
-The specimens were collected in England and originally they were treated as their own species, but now it is universally agreed to be a natural hybrid of water mint (Mentha aquatica ) and spearmint (Mentha spicata).
+Specimens were collected in England and originally they were treated as their own species, but now it is universally agreed to be a natural hybrid of water mint (Mentha aquatica ) and spearmint (Mentha spicata).